Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

            +---------------------+

-xclbin/xsabin files can be packaged, un-packaged and inspected using a XRT utility called **xclbinutil**. xclbinutil is part of the XRT open source software stack.
+xclbin/xsabin files can be packaged, un-packaged and inspected using an XRT utility called **xclbinutil**. xclbinutil is part of the XRT open source software stack.
 The source code for xclbinutil can be found at https://github.com/Xilinx/XRT/tree/master/src/runtime_src/tools/xclbinutil

-For example to enumerate the contents of a xclbin/xsabin use the *--info* switch as shown below::
+For example, to enumerate the contents of a xclbin/xsabin use the *--info* switch as shown below::